uk-gov-mirror/hmcts.wa-standalone-task-bpmn/README.md

 JUnit 5 is now enabled by default in the project.
 Please refrain from using JUnit4 and use the next generation

-## Automating BPMN/DMN diagrams

-Add the following variables to your bash profile:
- * `WA_BPMNS_DMNS_PATH` - to the path where your WA BPMNS are stored.
-[Link to path here](https://github.com/hmcts/wa-standalone-task-bpmn/tree/master/src/main/resources)
- * `IA_TASK_DMNS_BPMNS_PATH` - to the path where DMNS in `IA_TASK_CONFIGURATION` are stored.
-[Link to path here](https://github.com/hmcts/ia-task-configuration/tree/master/src/main/resources)

-    You will then be able to run the `camunda_deployment.sh` file inside the scripts' folder to deploy BPMNS/DMNS onto camunda.

 ### Building the application

 The project uses [Gradle](https://gradle.org) as a build tool.
 It already contains